GiantVM/GVM-qemu/README.md

 # GiantVM QEMU Guide

+GiantVM is a many-to-one virtualization framework built atop the QEMU/KVM hypervisor that consolidates multiple physical servers into a unified virtual machine

+Our core technical approach provides a Single System Image without requiring any modifications to the Guest OS or userspace applications.

 This guide describes how to obtain GiantVM QEMU sources and build QEMU

 ## 1. Obtain the GiantVM QEMU Source